Ferguson Arthur Jenkins

 - Born December 13, 1942 in Chatham, ON CAN

 Pitcher Fergie Jenkins of the Chicago Cubs won 20 games six consecutive seasons, from 1967 to 1972.
 He was noted for giving up the gopher ball but he gave up so few hits and almost no walks that the home runs did not hurt him very much.
 He was also a good hitter, slugging 6 homers in 1971 to go with 3 in 1970.
-He is the only pitcher in history to have struck out more than 3,000 batters (3,192) while allowing fewer than 1,000 walks (997).
+As of the end of the 2020 season, he was one of only five pitchers in history to have struck out more than 3,000 batters (3,192) while allowing fewer than 1,000 walks (997).

 Jenkins was signed by scout Tony Lucadello for the Philadelphia Phillies as an amateur free agent on June 15, 1962.
 He was involved in two trades that turned out very well for the Cubs.
 He was acquired in April 1966 (along with outfielder Adolfo Phillips) from the Phillies for pitchers Larry Jackson and Bob Buhl.
 Then, after the 1973 season, Jenkins was dealt to the Texas Rangers for infielders Bill Madlock and Vic Harris.
 Madlock went on to be a multiple-time batting champion.
 Jenkins did continue to pitch well for a number of years, even if he only won 20 games one more time.
 He eventually returned to the Cubs to finish his career in 1982 and 1983.